 2. Not many days later the younger son sold all he had,

-journeyed to a far country

-and wasted his property in loose living.

-Goods wasted in loose living

 3. And when he had spent everything a great famine arose in that country and he began to be in want.

+Everything lost

-4. So he went and joined himself to one of the citizens of that country and he sent him to his fields to feed pigs.
+4. So he went and joined himself

+to one of the citizens of that country Clings to a stranger

+and he sent him to his fields to feed pigs.
-5. And he would gladly have eaten the pods

-which the pigs ate

-and no one gave him anything.
+5. And he would gladly have eaten the pods which the pigs ate Total rejection and no one gave him anything.

-6. But when he came to himself he said,

-'How many of my father's servants have bread to spare
+6. But when he came to himself he said, Self-recognition 1 'How many of my father's servants have bread to spare I am perishing but I perish here with hunger.
+6. I will arise and go to my father and say to him, Self-recognition 2

-Self-recognition 1

-I am perishing

-but I perish here with hunger.

-6. I will arise and go to my father and say to him, Self-recognition 2 Father, I have sinned against heaven and before you I have sinned and am no more worthy to be called your son; make me a servant.'
+'Father, I have sinned against heaven and before you I have sinned and am no more worthy to be called your son; make me a servant.'

 5'.
 And he arose and came to his father.

 And while he was at a great distance his father saw him Total acceptance and had compassion and ran and embraced him and kissed him.
 4'.
-And the son said to the father, 'Father, I have sinned against heaven and before you and am no more worthy to be called your son.'
-3' And the father said to the servants, 'Bring the best robe and put it on him Everything restored and put a ring on his hands and shoes on his feet.
+And the son said to the father,

+'Father, I have sinned against heaven and before you

+Clings to his father and am no more worthy to be called your son.'

+3' And the father said to the servants,

+'Bring the best robe and put it on him Everything restored

+and put a ring on his hands and shoes on his feet.

 2'.
-And bring the fatted calf and kill it and let us eat Goods used in and make merry celebration 1'. for this son of mine was dead and is alive, he was lost and is found.'
+And bring the fatted calf and kill it

+and let us eat Goods used in and make merry celebration

+1'. for this son of mine was dead and is alive,

+he was lost and is found.'
 A son is found And they began to make merry.

 So clearly the main thrust of that story is to admit your sin so that you can re-enter a relationship with your father.
 Then here is the structure of the older son:

-1. Now the elder son was in the fields, and as he came and drew near to the house

-he heard music and dancing

-Older brother and he called one of the boys and asked what this meant.
+1. Now the elder son was in the fields, and as he came and drew near to the house he heard music and dancing Older brother and he called one of the boys and asked what this meant. outside because he received him with peace.'

-Older brother outside

 2. And he said to him,

-'Your brother has come and your father has killed the fatted calf

-Your brother safe

-because he received him with peace.'
-A feast

-3. But he was angry and refused to go in

-so his father came out

-and was entreating him.

-Father entreats 4.
-But he answered his father, 'Lo these many years I have served you and I have never disobeyed your commandments yet you never gave me a kid to make merry with my friends.
+'Your brother has come and your father has killed the fatted calf Your brother safe A feast and was entreating him.
+4. But he answered his father, 'Lo these many years I have served you and I have never disobeyed your commandments Complaint 1: yet you never gave me a kid to make merry with my friends.
+You don't pay me who has devoured your living with harlots Complaint 2: you killed for him the fatted calf.'
+You bless him